SapphDevelopment/.github/profile/README.md

 ## 📝 License

-All our projects are released under the [MIT License](https://github.com/SapphDevelopment/.github/blob/main/profile/LICENSE), providing you with the freedom to use, modify, and distribute our code.
+All our projects are released under the [GPL-3.0 license](https://github.com/SapphDevelopment/.github/blob/main/profile/LICENSE), providing you with the freedom to use, modify, and distribute our code.

 ---